chen42/slides/antiviral.md

 - <a href="#/sd">Mechanism of action</a>
   - Inhibits the protease enzyme, preventing the cleavage of viral polyproteins into functional protein
-- Achieves faster virologic response than control protease inhibitors(PI).
+- Achieves faster virologic response than other protease inhibitors(PI).
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/21692667)
 - Can be used to treat patients resist to other PIs.
   - <span id="drug"> darunavir </span> displays a < 10-fold decreased susceptibility against 90% of HIV-1 isolates resistant to many other protease inhibitors.
 - Must be used in combination in an antiviral regimen.